karlberggren/QuantumCircuitsClass/web_app/README.md

 All the figures included in the text must be placed in the static folder.
 I really don't know how CSS works.
 So, whenever I have a question, I just google it and copy and paste the code.

+### Bokeh
+#### Bokeh1
+Bokeh1 service contains the interactive LC circuit simulation.
+The main entry point for the simulation is in the `LC_circuit_bokeh.py` script.
+The Google app engine uses `bokeh1.yaml` and `Dockerfile` to define the production environment.

+#### Bokeh2
+Bokeh2 service contains the interactive wavefunction measurement simulation.
+The main entry point for the simulation is in the `wavevector_measure_bokeh.py` script.
+The Google app engine uses `bokeh2.yaml` and `Dockerfile` to define the production environment.

 ## Deploying
 ### Locally
+To deploy the bokeh simulation, navigate to the bokeh directory and run `bokeh serve --<port number> <script>` or `python -m bokeh serve --<port number> <script>` if the former doesn't work. if you don't specify the port number, it will get deployed to port 5006.

-To deploy the site locally, navigate to `main` and run `app.py` by typing `python app.py` into the command line.
+To deploy the main site locally, navigate to `main` and uncomment line 68 and comment line 67 in `app.py`.
+In `web_app/main` and run `app.py` by typing `python app.py` into the command line.
 ### Google App Engine
 To deploy to google app engine, you need to be signed into a Google Cloud account with administrative permissions to a project.
 You need to download the Gcloud command line tool and authenticate your credentials.
 Once that is all done, navigate to the `Web_app` directory and run `gcloud app deploy main/main.yaml bokeh1/bokeh1.yaml dispatch.yaml` to deploy all the services.
 Alternatively, run `gcloud app deploy main/main.yaml  dispatch.yaml` to only deploy the main service.